 Annotating genes with their functions can be done experimentally (e.g. by knocking out a certain gene and seeing what processes in the cell are affected), but that is a time-consuming and expensive process, so methods have been developed that try and predict the function of a given gene.
-Our lab has developed such a pipeline called GOMAP which combines different prediction approaches and is able to generate high-confidence and very extensive Functional Annotations in a reproducible manner [1].
+Our lab developed a pipeline called GOMAP which combines different prediction approaches and is able to generate high-confidence and very extensive Functional Annotations in a reproducible manner [1].
 We have been applying this pipeline to whole-genome assemblies of different plant species and generated functional annotations for every gene in each genome.
-These annotation sets are (or will be shortly) available from
+These annotation sets are (or will be shortly) available at:

 https://dill-picl.org/projects/gomap/gomap-datasets .

-Method
+Methods

-Starting point of our method are the functional annotation sets, one for each genome, which annotate every gene in the genome with one or more GO terms.
-In more mathematical terms the genome annotation set is a list of tuples (G, T ) with G ∈ Genes in that genome and T ∈ Terms in the Gene Ontology.
+the First the functional annotation sets, one for each genome, for every gene in the genome are annotated with one or more GO terms.
+In mathematical terms, the genome annotation set is a list of tuples (G, T ) with G ∈ Genes in that genome and T ∈ Terms in the Gene Ontology.

-We can use the hierarchical structure of the Gene Ontology to obtain the ancestors Ai of any term Ti; in other words the gene Gi is not just annotated with the term Ti itself but also with all GO terms that are a more general statement of that term (e.g. any gene that is part of a metabolic process is thereby also part of a biological process).
-We do that for all terms T in the dataset and combine all of the terms and their ancestors into one big genome- wide set S, irrespectively of the gene they were originally associated with:
+By utilizing the hierarchical structure of the Gene Ontology, the ancestors Ai is obtained from any term Ti.
+Gene Gi is not just annotated with the term Ti itself, but also with all GO terms – both general and specific terminology alike.
+For example, any gene apart of a metabolic process is thereby also part of a biological process. f All terms T in the dataset are annotated like that then all terms and their ancestors are combined into one big genome --wide set S, irrespectively of the gene they were originally associated with:

 S= i=1x(Ti Ai)

-When this superset of annotations is created for each of the datasets, we

-can use the Jaccard Distance as a measure of how (dis-)similar any two sets are from each other, or in biological terms how different the two genomes are on a functional level:
+When this superset of annotations is created for each of the datasets, Jaccard Distance is used as a measure the similarity between any two sets., To put in biological terms, the difference between the two genomes in respect to their functional level.

 Jaccard Distance (S , S ) = 1 − |Sa ∩ Sb|